Calvin Robinson: Anglican Catholic Church

+Nazi salute controversy

 On 25 January 2025, Robinson gave a speech at the National Pro-Life Summit in Washington, D.C.
-At the conclusion of his speech, he made a gesture that was described as a "pro-Nazi salute" by a statement released the same day by the Anglican Catholic Church.
-The church announced that Robinson's licence in his church had been revoked and was no longer a priest of the ACC.
+At the conclusion of his speech, he made a gesture that was described as a "pro-Nazi salute" in a statement released the same day by the Anglican Catholic Church.
+The church announced that Robinson's licence had been revoked and that he was no longer a priest of the ACC.
 The statement released by the church said that he had previously been "warned that online trolling and other such actions" were "incompatible with a priestly vocation and was told to desist".
 Robinson's gesture emulated that of Elon Musk earlier that month, which had resulted in controversy.
 Robinson has denied being a Nazi.
 On 20 February 2025, Robinson announced that his visa to reside in the United States had been revoked following his removal from the ACC's ministry.
-Robinson's visa was restored following an appeal.
-In March 2025, responding to the issue of ordination, the NCC released a letter of reprimand alleging that Robinson had made comments to "humiliate [their] bishop" and that Robinson had broken promises made to the NCC.
+His visa was subsequently restored following an appeal.
+In March 2025, responding to the issue of ordination, the NCC released a letter of reprimand alleging that Robinson had made comments to "humiliate [their] bishop" and that he had broken promises made to the NCC.

+Reformed Episcopal Church

-On 4 May 2025, St Paul's parish voted to remove itself from the Anglican Catholic Church, and the parish website announced that it was "seeking another church body with which to affiliate."
+On 4 May 2025, St Paul's parish voted to remove itself from the Anglican Catholic Church, and the parish website announced that it was "seeking another church body with which to affiliate".
 On 5 May, Ray Sutton, the bishop of the Diocese of Mid-America of the Reformed Episcopal Church, which is part of the Anglican Church in North America, temporarily licensed Robinson to serve as a priest at St Paul's.
-On 12 May, Steve Wood, Archbishop of the Anglican Church in North America, explained in a press release that Sutton had "agreed to provide personal oversight" to St.Paul's Anglican Church while they searched for a new affiliation.
-Wood criticized Sutton's choice to temporarily license Robinson, stating that "I have concerns about Rev. Robinson’s ability to uphold the full commitments of our Anglican tradition, and his ability to model the Christ-like virtues of peace, patience, gentleness, goodness, and love", and that "I do not personally believe The Rev. Robinson is a good representative of the Anglican Church in North America."
+On 12 May, Steve Wood, the archbishop of the Anglican Church in North America, explained in a press release that Sutton had "agreed to provide personal oversight" to St Paul's Church while they searched for a new affiliation.
+Wood criticised Sutton's choice to temporarily license Robinson, stating that "I have concerns about Rev. Robinson’s ability to uphold the full commitments of our Anglican tradition, and his ability to model the Christ-like virtues of peace, patience, gentleness, goodness, and love", and that "I do not personally believe The Rev. Robinson is a good representative of the Anglican Church in North America."
 Robinson stated that "I know Bishop Ray Sutton to be a godly shepherd, and I am thankful that he has provided St. Paul's with Provisional Oversight and Pastoral Care, and me with Episcopal Sanctuary" and declined to comment on Archbishop Wood's remarks.

-On 14 May 2025, two days after his licensure was criticized by Wood and nine days after its issuance, Sutton revoked the license of Robinson after "much prayer and counsel from fellow bishops".
-Robinson posted on social media that "If even [Sutton] cannot find a place for me, even temporarily, perhaps God is sending me a message".
-He later deactivated his Twitter account, but reactivated it the following day.
+On 14 May 2025, two days after his licensure was criticised by Wood and nine days after its issuance, Sutton revoked the licence of Robinson after "much prayer and counsel from fellow bishops".
+Robinson posted on social media that "If even [Sutton] cannot find a place for me, even temporarily, perhaps God is sending me a message."
+He later deactivated his X account, but reactivated it the following day.